rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 From what I understand, there existed a wide diversity of interpretations and implementations of anarchist ideas in Spain 1936-39.
 This diversity and coexistence of economic models is good and expected.
-I don't think it can or should be proven that one anarchist current won over the other and I don't see any value in this debate.
+While I enjoyed researching this a bit, I don't think it can or should be proven that one anarchist current won over the other, and I don't see a lot of value in this debate.
 I find it more fruitful to debate the pros and cons of money, vouchers, remuneration of work, or needs-based economics so that we know what we strive for and can prepare for the transformation while acknowledging that in praxis multiple approaches will coexist and evolve with gained experience.